bungamaku/movie-grs/README.md

 **.env.defaults**

 - Default values that will be used if you don't specify it yourself.
-- If you do specify your own `.env` file, check the webpack configuration (`webpack.dev.js` or `webpack.prod.js`), specifically on `path` option.
+- If you do specify your own `.env` file, you can create `.env` file and put the mandatory values (mandatory valuesa are listed in `.env.example`)
-- Update it as necessary.
+- If you want to specify another file, update the webpack configuration(`webpack.dev.js` or `webpack.prod.js`): `DotEnv` section, `path` option.

 **.env.example**

-- Contains information on what values need to be present if you specify your own .env file.
+- Contains information about mandatory values needed to be present if you specify your own `.env` file.

 **.gitignore**